px0/jiyi/README.md

 If something doesn't work, you are probably not [Logged into Genome](http://genome.klick.com).
 Do that, and then try again.
-If it still doesn't work, let me know!
+If it still oesn't work, let me know!

+# Where can I try it?
+There is a live version of this here: [http://klickwho.px0.de](http://klickwho.px0.de)

 # Development